tzielins/private-fair-for-busy-biologists/episodes/02-Intro-to-metadata.md

 ## Metadata and FAIR guidelines

-Metadata provides extremely valuable information for us and others to be able to interpret, process, reuse and reproduce the research data it accompanies.
+Metadata provides extremely valuable information for us and others to be able to interpret, process, reuse, and reproduce the research data it accompanies.

-Because metadata are data about data, all of the FAIR principles i.e.
-Findable, Accessible, Interoperable and Reusable apply to metadata.
+Since metadata is data about data, all of the FAIR principles (Findable, Accessible, Interoperable, and Reusable) apply to it.

-Ideally, metadata should not only be machine-readable, but also interoperable so that they can interlink or be reasoned about by computer systems.
+Ideally, metadata should be not only machine-readable but also interoperable so that computer systems can interlink or reason about it.

 ## Attribution